maknarfanar/earthworks-lidar/README.md

 - Install dependencies from requirements.txt: pip install -r requirements.txt
 - All models were developed and run on a CPU.
 No GPU required.

-# Data Source
+## Data Source
 Ohio Geographically Referenced Information Program https://gis1.oit.ohio.gov/geodatadownload/
 A list of tiles used in this study are in this repo under the tiles_and_weights folder

 #### Geographic Focus
 - Ohio
-- UNECO World Heritage List sites for Hopewell Ceremonial Earthworks: https://whc.unesco.org/en/list/1689/maps/
+- UNESCO World Heritage List sites for Hopewell Ceremonial Earthworks: https://whc.unesco.org/en/list/1689/maps/

-# Notebooks
+## Notebooks

 Each notebook runs independently.